Last updated on 2026-02-02

 The Civil Engineering Technician program is structured to provide a comprehensive education over a two-year period.
 The program includes:

-- Hands-on practical learning experiences in the field and state-of-the-art labs.
+- Hands-on practical learning experiences in both fieldwork and state-of-the-art labs.

-- Optional co-op opportunities to gain real-world experience.
+- Options for co-op placements, allowing students to gain real-world experience.

 Featured Experiences

-- Use of modern surveying and GPS technology.
+- Use of modern surveying and GPS technology for civil projects.

-- Optional co-op program to gain valuable work experience.
+- Co-op program option available for students to gain valuable work experience.

 Career Options

-- Civil Engineering Technician: Assist engineers in the design and construction of civil projects, ensuring compliance with regulations and standards.
+- Civil Engineering Technician: Assist in the design and construction of civil engineering projects, ensuring compliance with regulations and standards.

-- Survey Technician: Conduct surveys to determine land boundaries and prepare maps and reports for construction projects.
+- Survey Technician: Conduct surveys to determine land boundaries and prepare reports for construction projects.

 - Construction Inspector: Oversee construction sites to ensure that projects are completed according to specifications and safety regulations.

-- Project Coordinator: Manage project timelines, budgets, and resources, ensuring that civil engineering projects are completed efficiently.
+- Project Coordinator: Manage project timelines, budgets, and resources to ensure successful project completion.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.